eissamonet/README-Generator/README.md

 AS A developer
 I WANT a README generator
-SO THAT I can quickly create a professional README for a new project
+SO THAT I can quickly create a professional README for a new project.

 ## Acceptance Criteria